pulsejet/memories/README.md

 ## 🏗 Development Setup

-1. ☁ Clone this into your `custom_apps` folder of your Nextcloud.
+1. ☁ Clone this monorepo into the `custom_apps` folder of your Nextcloud.
 1. 📥 Install [Composer](https://getcomposer.org/) and [Node.js 18](https://nodejs.org)
 1. 👩‍💻 In a terminal, run the command `make dev-setup` to install the dependencies.
 1. 🏗 To build/watch the UI, run `make watch-js`.